 - Demir & Dogan.
 Asymptotic Analysis of Two-Layer Neural Networks after One Gradient Step under Gaussian Mixtures with Structure.
 ICLR 2025.

 - Demir & Dogan.
-Optimal Attention Temperature Enhances ICL under Distribution Shift. arXiv 2025.
+Optimal Attention Temperature Enhances ICL under Distribution Shift. arXiv preprint, arXiv:2511.01292, 2025.

 - More on Google Scholar.